 Southern Adventist University seeks to provide students, staff, and faculty with a safe and secure learning environment, free of crime and/or violations motivated by discrimination or sexual and other bias-related harassment.
 There are two important complaint processes not governed by this Student Complaint Policy and Procedure: 1) the Sexual Harassment, Sexual Offenses, and Retaliation policy found in the Student Handbook and 2) the Academic Grievance Procedure found in the Catalog.
 These types of complaints should be filed according to the procedures described in those policies.

 When a concern occurs, the student is encouraged to discuss it directly with the appropriate employee such as the pattern set before us in Matthew 18:15.
 Often a resolution or an answer can be attained informally.
 If an informal approach is neither successful nor advisable, the student should use this Student Complaint Policy and Procedure.
+If your complaint involves accreditation, licensure of a specific program, or you are an out-ot-state student in an online program in addition to following the procedure below please reference the "Other Complaints" section at the bottom of the page.
 The procedure for filing student complaints governed by this policy is as follows:

 To submit a complaint, a student must complete the official Student Complaint Form and send it via email attachment within ten working days from the date of the initiating event.
 The form should be sent to the appropriate faculty member or supervisor who is over the area in which the complaint occurred (if the complaint is directed against that faculty member or supervisor, then it should be referred to the next highest level administrator).
 The faculty member or supervisor will attempt to determine the validity of the complaint and, in the case of a valid complaint, seek resolution including any necessary action.
 He or she will communicate his or her decision to the student on the Student Complaint Form and make every effort to do so within ten working days from the conclusion of the decision-making process.